Telephone: 01944 758000

 Fax: 01944 758963

-We have supplied the car to several customers over recent years, this time the car was driven to us from Norfolk.
+We have supplied the car to several customers over recent years.
 We previously sold the Triumph to a West Yorkshire based Barrister and prior to that it was driven to us faultlessly from Lancashire.
 Since first selling the car in 2013 it has covered in the region of 4500 miles.
 When we originally bought the car in 2013, it was driven to us from Northampton so we are confident in driving this car a long distance.
 Prior to previously selling the car, we fully serviced it and fitted a new steering rack, new track rod ends, new water pump, viscose fan, rear wheel cylinders, replaced various brake pipes, brake shoes, brake adjusters and half shaft spending well over £1000 including parts and labour.
 As a result, the Triumph drives superbly with excellent performance.
 In recent years the 2500 TC has had the engine stripped down and rebuilt with new main bearings.
 The crankshaft was also checked and polished and a new crankshaft oil seal fitted (front and rear).
-The Triumph has exceptional paintwork as a result of a recent re-paint.
+The Triumph has really nice paintwork as a result of a re-paint a few years back.
 The body was totally stripped down, repaired with new metal as necessary and re-painted in the cars original colour of Tahiti Blue.
 One rear wheel arch, passenger door bottom section, lower wings and rear panel were all repaired with new metal and as a result the Triumph very well.
 Looking around the car there are some light blisters to the front arches and the odd minor blemish, but no serious rust issues and the car is structurally very good and sound underneath.

 USC 137R still retains its delightful original upholstery.
 The cloth seats, door cards, carpets and headlining are all original and present in lovely, nicely aged condition.
 The interior clearly indicates the car has had careful owners and shows what an original car this really is.
 The engine bay is tidy and original; the boot area very clean and as previously mentioned the car drives superbly with an excellent rebuilt engine and perfect four speed gearbox with overdrive.